Fidel Castro: 10 Amazing Facts About Cuba's Cigar-Loving Communist

 He did even better in 1986 at a Communist Party Congress held in Havana when he spoke for over seven hours.

-His second entry into the Guinness archives is the fact that a pet project of his was increasing a cow's milk production, and a cow called Ubre Blanca produced set a record by producing 29 gallons of milk in a single day.
+His second entry into the Guinness archives is the fact that a pet project of his was increasing a cow's milk production, and a cow called Ubre Blanca set a record by producing 29 gallons of milk in a single day.

 Other than perhaps Winston Churchill, Fidel Castro was probably the most photographed cigar smoker in the world.
 Some of his more famous photographs show him with a cigar in hand.

-However, in 1985 the one-time cigar-chomping guerilla fighter gave up his fine Cuban cigars.
+However, in 1985 the one-time cigar-chomping guerrilla fighter gave up his fine Cuban cigars.
 He we later tell friends, "the best thing you can do with this box of cigars is to give them to your enemy."

 He would go on to live another 31 years.